 In a written peer review, Les Stanfield, a former research biologist with the Ministry of Natural Resources, noted, “for over 30 years the community has been working to reverse impacts from historical land clearing and reduce the overall amount of unforested lands in the Waring’s Creek watershed.
 Approval of this project would negate these efforts and push the system over its threshold, dooming any further attempts to restore native brook trout to its only potential Prince Edward County home.”

 Management of groundwater is critical to ongoing efforts to revitalize the creek.
-Gerry Jenkison asked why advocated for low impact, green design incorporating rain water, green roofs, and stormwater ponds more carefully into the plans.
+Gerry Jenkison advocated for low impact, green design incorporating rain water, green roofs, and stormwater ponds more carefully into the plans.

 See it in the newspaper